 Tips for Recognizing Depression in the Elderly

 While occasional sadness can occur in seniors, depression is not (and should not be) a normal part of aging.
-However according to the World Health Organization, depression in seniors is both “under diagnosed and undertreated in primary care settings.”
-This is due to the fact that symptoms can often occur with some problems and therefore overlooked, according to the organization.
+However, according to the World Health Organization, depression in seniors is both “underdiagnosed and undertreated in primary care settings.”
+This is due to the fact that symptoms can often occur with some problems and are therefore overlooked, according to the organization.

 For loved ones and caregivers, it’s important to note that the symptoms of depression in the elderly may not show up as tears or lethargy, according to the New York Presbyterian’s Health Matters website.
-For example, a senior that is depressed may not express feelings of sadness, but instead suffer from lack of energy (which can often be misconstrued as simply a part of aging and therefore not properly diagnosed and/or treated).
+For example, a senior that is depressed may not express feelings of sadness but instead suffer from a lack of energy (which can often be misconstrued as simply a part of aging and, therefore, not properly diagnosed and/or treated).

 Symptoms may be subtler, such as losing interest in activities they once enjoyed and shying away from social interaction and physical activity.
 According to the article, this can then result in loss of function.
 Another symptom can be a loss of concentration, which can also be misdiagnosed as dementia.

-The good news is that once depression in seniors is diagnosed and a treatment plan is put into motion, cognitive abilities return.
-Whether medication, therapy or another form of treatment, all can be as effective for seniors as they are in younger people — so age is not a factor when it comes to benefiting from treatment.
+The good news is that once depression in seniors is diagnosed, and a treatment plan is put into motion, cognitive abilities return.
+Whether medication, therapy or another form of treatment, all can be as effective for seniors as they are in younger people — so age is not a factor in benefiting from treatment.